harrison-oest/html-projects/readme.txt

 -> padding : allows the space between elements to be adjusted -> text-align : allows text to be left, centered, right, etc aligned within the element -> z-index : sets the priority of an element so it can be forced above or behind another element

+CSS3 Features Used:
+-> opacity : adjusts the visibility of an element to allow be more transparent -> font-variant : allows for the font to be either none or "small-caps", like I've done